-Backup and restore in Azure Database for PostgreSQL - Single Server
+Backup and restore in Azure Database for MySQL

-Azure Database for PostgreSQL takes backups of the data files and the transaction log.
-Depending on the supported maximum storage size, we either take full and differential backups (4-TB max storage servers) or snapshot backups (up to 16-TB max storage servers).
+Azure Database for MySQL takes backups of the data files and the transaction log.
 These backups allow you to restore a server to any point-in-time within your configured backup retention period.
 The default backup retention period is seven days.
 You can optionally configure it up to 35 days.
 All backups are encrypted using AES 256-bit encryption.

-These backup files cannot be exported.
-The backups can only be used for restore operations in Azure Database for PostgreSQL.
-You can use pg_dump to copy a database.
+These backup files are not user-exposed and cannot be exported.
+These backups can only be used for restore operations in Azure Database for MySQL.
+You can use mysqldump to copy a database.

-In a subset of Azure regions, all newly provisioned servers can support up to 16-TB storage.
-Backups on these large storage servers are snapshot-based.
-The first full snapshot backup is scheduled immediately after a server is created.
-That first full snapshot backup is retained as the server's base backup.
-Subsequent snapshot backups are differential backups only.
-Differential snapshot backups do not occur on a fixed schedule.
-In a day, three differential snapshot backups are performed.
+In a subset of Azure regions, all newly provisioned servers can support general purpose storage up to 16-TB storage.
+In other words, storage up to 16-TB storage is the default general purpose storage for all the regions where it is supported.
+Backups on these 16-TB storage servers are snapshot-based.
+The first snapshot backup is scheduled immediately after a server is created.
+Snapshot backups are taken daily once.
 Transaction log backups occur every five minutes.

 Backups are retained based on the backup retention period setting on the server.
 You can select a retention period of 7 to 35 days.
 The default retention period is 7 days.
 You can set the retention period during server creation or later by updating the backup configuration using Azure portal or Azure CLI.

-- Servers with up to 4-TB storage will retain up to 2 full database backups, all the differential backups, and transaction log backups performed since the earliest full database backup.
+- General purpose storage v1 servers (supporting up to 4-TB storage) will retain up to 2 full database backups, all the differential backups, and transaction log backups performed since the earliest full database backup.

-- Servers with up to 16-TB storage will retain the full database snapshot, all the differential snapshots and transaction log backups in last 8 days.
+- General purpose storage v2 servers (supporting up to 16-TB storage) will retain the full database snapshots and transaction log backups in last 8 days.

 Backup redundancy options